Vital Signs: A Medical Assistant’s Role

 The program is designed to correlate classroom and laboratory experience with practical experience in ambulatory medical facilities.

-- See Program Admission for details on applying to the Medical Assisting program.
+- Apply for the Medical Assisting program